 It’s important to take into consideration, that although the name FSA in most jurisdictions actually means supervision, regulation, fines, reporting, audits etc, in St Vincent and the Grenadines, forex activity still remains unsupervised and for all intends and purposes, unregulated.

-By registering a company in St Vincent and the Grenadines, by no means does it imply regulation and the FSA itself warns everyone to be cautious of forex trading websites and forex brokers that claim to be “regulated” under their authority.
+By registering a company as a St Vincent and the Grenadines forex broker, by no means does it imply regulation and the FSA itself warns everyone to be cautious of forex trading websites and forex brokers that claim to be “regulated” under their authority.

 Firstly, to answer the most frequently asked questions we receive:

 - Local office and employees are not a requirement

 - There is no capital requirement since there is no regulation

 - Important – you cannot open a bank account as a forex brokerage (more about this below)

 So how does someone become a St Vincent and the Grenadines forex broker?

 Straight forward process of collecting/submitting documents and incorporating a company.
 Once everything is done, the broker can proceed with bank arrangements (extremely hard if not impossible), systems and overall operations setup.